delphidabbler/article-demos/article-08/ReadMe.txt

 5) Copyright
 ------------

-All the code contained in this demo project is copyright (C) 1998-2003 by Peter Johnson, Llanarth, Wales, UK.
-The code can be freely used in your own projects on a non-commercial basis.
-Please contact the author via http://www.delphidabbler.com/contact.php if you wish to use the code in any other way or if you have comments or suggestions.
+All the code contained in this demo project, except for PJDropFiles.pas, is copyright (C) 1998-2003 by Peter Johnson (https://gravatar.com/delphidabbler) and is made available under the MIT License.

+See the comments in PJDropFiles.pas for details of the license that applies to that unit.

 -- END --